verbsteam/nouns-fork-spec/spec.md

 ## Example stories

-### A malicious proposal

-- [Day 0] Evil puts up a malicious proposal to drain the treasury to an account they control.
-- [Day 0] Alice immediately signals to fork, sending her Nouns to an escrow contract; she also reaches out to all the Nouners she knows and asks them to signal fork as well.
-- [Day 1 - 6] Bob, Charlie and many other Nouners signal to fork.
-- [Day 6] Fork threshold is reached, and Alice executes the fork, moving the DAO into an active forking period that will last 7 days.
-- [Day 12] Evil tries to execute their proposal, but they can't because the forking period is active.
-- [Day 13] The last few Nouners still join the fork.
-- [Day 14] Evil executes the proposal, draining the OG DAO from whatever was left there.
+### Griefing attack 1: force to quit the fork DAO

-Evil might choose to fork into this new DAO with many of their tokens, in which case honest token holders will be able to ragequit on their own before Evil is able to execute any malicious proposals.
-If Evil doesn't fork with them, they may continue to run their new DAO however they like.
+A majority attacker might choose to fork into this new DAO with many of their tokens, in which case minority token holders will be pushed to ragequit on their own before the attacker is able to execute any malicious proposals.
+If the attacker doesn't fork with them, they may continue to run their new DAO however they like.

-### Griefing vector: bullying and splitting
+### Griefing attack 2: bullying and splitting

 Evil can leave the DAO after voting for a large spend, leaving them to foot the bill.